Introductory Note:

 Henri Nouwen, who wrote the foreword to the edition we use at RI, says of The Practice, “In the midst of a society marked by fragmentation and alienation, Brother Lawrence’s life and thoughts offer a real source of healing.
 Every time I pick up this little book and let its words come close to me I realize that what this simple brother who lived in the seventeenth century had to say to the people who visited him and wrote to him has only gained in importance during the centuries after his death.”

 The book is compiled of conversations and letters that dig deep into the theme of utter surrender to and dwelling with the Living God.
-We offer a little taste today in the spirit of our exploration this week of presence with the Master as the first and best duty of the disciple.
+It helps us to remember that presence with the Master is the first and best duty of the disciple.

 Renovaré Team